Egypt demonstrators reject Mursi call for dialogue

 TENTATIVE CONCESSION

-The United States, worried about the stability of an Arab partner which has a peace deal with Israel and which receives $1.3 billion (810.4 million pounds) a year in U.S. military aid, had urged dialogue.
+The United States, worried about the stability of an Arab partner which has a peace deal with Israel and which receives $1.3 billion a year in U.S. military aid, had urged dialogue.

 Mursi said his entire decree would lapse after the constitutional referendum, regardless of its result.